-It is important to note that if the terms and conditions of the Pass-Through Instrument contemplate that non-payment of aggregate interest due on the loans in the portfolio, constitutes a default under the Pass-Through Instrument itself.
-DBRS does not assign an EL Rating to the instrument, but reverts to its Long-Term Obligations Rating Scale.
-Similarly, if the investment involves a derivative transaction (e.g., interest rate swaps), DBRS may not be able to apply the EL Rating framework, as the on-payment of periodic payment obligations to the swap counterparty could constitute an event of default.
+It is important to note that if the terms and conditions of the debt or equity instrument contemplate that non-payment of aggregate interest due on the loans in the portfolio constitutes a default under the instrument itself, DBRS does not assign an EL Rating to the investment, but reverts to its Long-Term Obligations Rating Scale.
+Similarly, if the investment involves a derivative transaction (for example, interest rate swaps), DBRS may not be able to apply the EL Rating framework, as non-payment of periodic payment obligations to the swap counterparty could constitute an event of default.